Giovanni Antonio Viscardi

-Giovanni Antonio Viscardi (27 December 1645 - 9 September 1713) was a Swiss architect of the baroque, who worked mostly in Bavaria.
+Giovanni Antonio Viscardi (27 December 1645 – 9 September 1713) was a Swiss architect of the baroque, who worked mostly in Bavaria.

 Biography

 Early life and education

-Giovanni Antonio Viscardi was born in San Vittore, Grisons.
+Viscardi was born on 27 December 1645, in San Vittore, Switzerland.
 He was descended from a family which provided several architects who had worked in Bavaria, Styria and Mainz.
 His father, Bartolomeo Viscardi (1599–1654), was summoned to Munich by Maximilian I, Elector of Bavaria, in 1630 and worked in the Innviertel area and in Lower Bavaria from 1634.
 Giovanni Antonio completed his apprenticeship in the building trade, at that time strongly influenced by Italian architectural models, in the Swiss canton of Grisons.

 He is first mentioned in documents in connection with the construction in 1674 of the pilgrimage church at Altötting, Lower Bavaria, where he acted as clerk of works for Enrico Zuccalli.
-It must have been on Zuccalli’s recommendation that Viscardi eventually went to Munich in 1677.
+It must have been on Zuccalli's recommendation that Viscardi eventually went to Munich in 1677.